Burnout | Stress & Self-Care

 In order to build and establish resilience in nursing practices, you must take care of yourself.

-Whether it’s through pre-work meditation or going for a walk, there are so many ways to incorporate self-care into your daily life.
+Whether it’s through pre-work meditation or going for a walk, there are several ways to incorporate self-care into your daily life.

-The National Institute of Mental Health (NIHMH) outlines that setting aside time to practice self-care can decrease your risk of contracting illnesses, lower your stress and anxiety levels, and increase your energy.
+The National Institute of Mental Health (NIHMH) states that setting aside time to practice self-care can decrease your risk of contracting illnesses, lower your stress and anxiety levels, and increase your energy.

 COVID-19 nursing team